woutcorijn/HA-RPG/README.md

 <h2>THE STORY</h2>

-Home Appliance RPG is a game i've made to learn javascript.

 <h3>Home Appliance RPG</h3>

 You’re a brilliant scientist spending your time trying to make the world a better place,